 By releasing a playable teaser, they tested the waters of the consumers to see if players were ready to delve into a much darker Silent Hill universe.

-The reception was amazing, and when it was cancelled around 2015, the press was extremely negative.
+The reception was amazing, and when it was canceled around 2015, the press was extremely negative.